stefanwerfling/stefanwerfling/PROJECTCV.md

 - **GitHub**: [Project EGroupware](https://github.com/EGroupware/egroupware)

 ### **Project - [Browser Game Bot XXXXXX]** *(~2007 - ~2008)*
-- **Description**:
-During my professional training, I recreated a well-known browser game protocol for my skills and used it to create a bot that flew around the map and collected bonus boxes.
+- **Description**: During my professional training, I recreated a well-known browser game protocol for my skills and used it to create a bot that flew around the map and collected bonus boxes.
 These contained the real-game currency that required payment.
 The game ran in Flash, which I analyzed and initially wrote the protocol in PHP, then later in Java.
 I always gave the program to my colleague 1 to test it.
 I had to go to a meeting, and when I returned to the room later, suddenly all of my colleagues had run the bot multiple times, lol.
 - **Technologies**: PHP5, Java
 - **Role**: Study
+- **Github**: none

+### **Project - [XXXXXX Intranet]** *(Sep.
+2005 - 2020)*
+- **Description**:
+Internal software (named after the intranet) from one of the largest franchise licensors and home builders.
+The software handles administration, export analysis, and much more.
+(Licensee management, structure management, customer management and analysis, industry imports/exports, invoice creation (PDF) and DATEV export, tasks for automatic evaluations, forecasting, award ceremonies, and much more ...)
+The software has helped the company become one of the largest since its inception.
+- **Technologies**: PHP 4
+- **Role**: At the beginning of vocational training, 2008 through the company foundation Second chief developer for external support and expansion
 - **Github**: none